 At a glance

-- Politics: Michael Sata won the presidency in 2011, unseating a government that had been in power for 20 years
+- Politics: Michael Sata won the presidency in 2011, unseating a government that had been in power for 20 years.
+He died while in office in 2014

 - Economy: Improved copper prices and investment in mining have improved prospects for export earnings